deepflowio/docs/translate/translated/04-best-practice/03-special-environment-deployment.md

 # Special K8s Resources or CRD

-In such scenarios, the following operations are required:
+In these scenarios, the following operations are required:

 - Enable and disable the corresponding resources in the Agent advanced configuration
 - Configure Kubernetes API permissions